 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |World War I||part of the Austro-Hungarian fortifications.|

 Grotta del Monte Ermada (Cave of Trench Hill) is located below the summit of Monte Ermada (Trench Hill).
-It accommodate the Austro-Hungarian troops who fought on the frontline.
+It accommodates the Austro-Hungarian troops who fought on the frontier.
 The natural entrance leads to a slide of soil and stone.
 The debris conceals the terraced flooring, built by the military to accommodate the troops.
 At the end of this ramp a central chamber opens, which has an 100 m long artificial tunnel to the surface.
 It is recommended to use the artificial tunnel as it is in better condition than the natural entrance.

 The main chamber contains numerous remains of World War I. Metal brackets with insulators made of porcelain on the wall are the remains of the electric light.
 In one section of the cave was a generator which produced the electricity to illuminate the bunker.
-A staircase of conrete steps leads down to a lower platform.
+A staircase of concrete steps leads down to a lower platform.
 Be careful, as the staircase is partly destroyed.

 This cave is part of the Museo all'aperto del Monte Ermada (Open-air Museum of Mt.
 Ermada).
 It is a trail at the southern slope of Monte Ermada (Trench Hill, 323 m asl), between the villages Medeazza and Ceroglie.
 It shows the defensive line fortified in September 1916 following the 6th Battle of the Isonzo.
 The Italian victory had forced the Habsburg Imperial Army to abandon Monfalcone and move to this hill.
 The great Italian victory, which cost ten thousands of lives, changed the frontier by 6 km.